Open-Source-Community/Game-25-Materials/Session 8/Session 8.md

 **Examples**:

-- *Chess*: Each piece moves in a defined way.
+- _Chess_: Each piece moves in a defined way.
-- *Minecraft*: Can’t sleep if enemies are nearby.
+- _Minecraft_: Can’t sleep if enemies are nearby.
-- *Ori and the Blind Forest*: Access restricted until specific abilities are unlocked.
+- _Ori and the Blind Forest_: Access restricted until specific abilities are unlocked.

----

 ## 3. Core Loop